-Project Zero and the Zero Suicide Coalition have launched a new public health campaign, called Strong Minds 4 Men, that targets middle-aged men with the goal of connecting them to mental health services and supports and reducing their suicide risk.
+As part of this strategy, Project Zero and the Zero Suicide Coalition launched a new public health campaign, called Strong Minds 4 Men, in May 2021 that targets middle-aged men with the goal of connecting them to mental health services and supports and reducing their suicide risk.

 - READ about mental health concerns, WATCH videos in which men talk about their experiences, and LISTEN to podcasts that address related topics head-on.